brianadams2337/containerstore-demo/.changeset/tame-humans-walk.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-[Tracking] Removed `cart` event when removing basket items from the basket using `useBasketActions`, This event is automatically triggered whenever the basket changes via `useUserItemsTrackingWatcher`.
+[Tracking] Removed the explicit `cart` event trigger when removing basket items using `useBasketActions`.
+This event is already handled automatically by the `useUserItemsTrackingWatcher`.